yasoob/personal_blog/content/posts/staticman_comment_notifications_mailgun.md

 date: 2019-06-26T17:54:58-04:00
 draft: false
 categories: ["programming"]
+teaser: 'We all like receiving email notifications whenever someone replies to our comments.
+Learn about how to setup email notifications for Staticman comments using Mailgun.'
 ---

 Hi people! :wave: This post is about how to set up email notifications for new comments on your blog using staticman.
 This way if someone posts a comment on an article can automatically get updated in case someone else makes a new comment on the same article.